thegalaxykat/RISC-V-python-simulation/README.md

 Joseph Gilbert, Kat Canavan, and Arturo Joya

 This repository contains the files used to create a command-line based simulation of a RISC-V CPU using Python.
 Both a debugging and educational tool, this program takes assembly as input and returns the register files after each instruction.
+Note that store/load half and byte instructions are not supported.

 ## Dependencies